RuchithJay/RuchithJay/README.md

 - ⚡ Fun fact: ...
 -->

-Hello there I am Ruchith, currently a univercity student working on small projects.
+Hello there I am Ruchith, an IT undergraduate, International Relations student, a fantasy world builder and writer.
+Currently perusing my degree in Software Engineering at the Informatics Institute of Technology, Sri Lanka.
+I have a passion for technology and a keen interest in web development, programming, and digital art.
+On a side note, I also actively engage in writing web-fiction.✨

 <h3> 🚀 Some Tools I Have Used and Learned</h3>
 <p align="left">